November Lawn & Landscape Tips

 Ash trees add bright yellows to the early fall landscape.

-Leaf Removal – It is important to keep leaves cleaned up.
+It is important to keep leaves cleaned up.
 Allowing them to decay on the lawn promotes fungus and disease.
 If you have a cool season lawn, it is critical to keep the leaves removed.
 Fescue and rye need light.
 Allowing leaves to remain on the lawn for extended periods of time will kill areas of your lawn.
 My favorite way to remove leaves from my fescue lawn is to mulch mow every 5-7 days.
 I find that mulching small amounts of leaves back into the lawn improves my soil structure.
-I only rake and bag leaves when they are too thick to mulch mow.
+I only rake and bag leaves when leaf drop is too heavy to mulch mow.

 A great way to manage leaf clean up is to mulch mow the leaves every 4-5 days.